Helena van Essen

 Photo: Greek Genocide Resource Center

-In the Ottoman Empire, the regime of the Young Turks strives for a homogeneous Turkish nation-state.
-It sees the Christian Pontic Greeks living along the Black Sea coast, just like the Armenians, as a potentially hostile minority, especially since the Turks are allies of the Germans, while the Greeks have joined the Allies.
-During raids, large numbers of Greek men are arrested and taken to concentration camps.
-Between 1914 and 1922, between 750,000 and 900,000 Greeks die in forced deportations and mass killings.
+In the Ottoman Empire, the Young Turk regime strives for a homogeneous Turkish nation-state.
+It sees the Christian Pontic Greeks living along the Black Sea coast, like the Armenians, as a potentially hostile minority, especially since the Turks are allies of the Germans.
+The Greeks have joined the Allies.
+In raids, large numbers of Greek men are rounded up and taken to concentration camps.
+Between 1914 and 1922, between 750,000 and 900,000 Greeks died in forced deportations and mass murders.

 ‘Woman mourns the fallen soldiers’